whereisyusuf/WhatTheHack/050-regulated-aks/Students/01-prepare.md

 1. Log in to the tenant where Kubernetes Cluster API authorization will be associated with. 🛑

    Capture the Azure AD Tenant ID that will be associated with your cluster's Kubernetes RBAC for Cluster API access.
 This is _typically_ the same tenant as your Azure RBAC, see [Azure AD tenant selection](#Azure-AD-tenant-selection) above for more details.
-However, if you do not have access to manage Azure AD groups and permissions, you may create a temporary tenant specifically for this walkthrough so that you're not blocked at this point.

    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions